Chrischuck/react-interview-question/README.md

 ## Considerations/Rules

-1. CSV file starts off as small, but this should scale infinitely (1 mill+ rows!)
+1. CSV file starts off as small, but this should scale to 1M+ rows
 2. User experience, we want as little stutter/lag.
 No slow parsing, no janky scrollign, etc.
 3. UI doesn't have to be pretty, but include cells/rows breaks in the table and a easily visible area to drag and drop the CSV file
 4. NPM modules are fair game